nyartsgnaw/house-price-prediction/README.md

 ### Understanding the Problem
 Essentially, the price changes can be divided into two parts: changes from the vehicle of the housing market and the quality of the house itself.

 The market-level analysis is hard to be done since the window of House Prices Data is only 2 years.
 You can skip to the next paragraph if you are more interested in this specific data problem.
-Here I list the potential market-level analysis that can be done given more data ana longer time:
+Here I list the potential market-level analysis that can be done given more data and longer time:
 1) **Substitutes Analysis**, e.g. trends of House Renting market can influence the House Buying market prices.
 2) **Rivalry Analysis**, e.g. competitors' new products can change the rivalry dynamic and influence the prices on the market.
 3) **New Entrants Analysis**, e.g. newcomers can bring new technology that changes the game or consume more raw materials that influence costs and prices.